cesaredef/cecast/README.md

 ## Other necessary files

+*  `cecast_funtions.R` functions to be loaded.

 *  `infosites_MYAVCD_manifesto_anc3out4CBGO_dist50bp_some_humans.bed.gz` bed file with the informative sites and the infos necessary to create input files for cecast.
+   The file should be indexed with ```tabix -p bed infosites*.gz``` before running the `bam2cecast.py`.

 This is an example of the bed file with the informative sites (~9.9 millions) which is necessary to generate the input file, like the lineage assignment.
-The file should be indexed with ```tabix -p bed infosites*.gz``` before running the `bam2cecast.py`.
+Columns 1,2 and 3 are the chromosome, start and end coordinates, columns 4 and 5 the ancestral and derived alleles, column 6 specify the ancestry type and the lineage, and the rest of the columns are the alleles in 10 modern humans.

 ```
 zcat infosites_MYAVCD_manifesto_anc3out4CBGO_dist50bp_some_humans.bed.gz | head -n 10